kzu/kzu.github.io/_posts/2018-03-20-install-cleanup-visual-studio.md

 ---
 title: "How To Install and Cleanup Visual Studio 2017 Instances"
+excerpt: |
-description: "Visual Studio 2017 allows multiple side by side installations, which makes experimenting with various versions and extensions a breeze.
-Here's how you quickly and easily install and optionally cleanup so-called 'instances' that may have become broken for whatever reason."
+    Visual Studio 2017 allows multiple side by side installations, which makes experimenting with various versions and extensions a breeze.
+Here's how you quickly and easily install and optionally cleanup so-called 'instances' that may have become broken for whatever reason.
 image: https://www.cazzulino.com/img/multiple-vs.jpg
 tags: [visualstudio]
 ---